 It might be hard at first, but if you want to be healthy and keep your bones in good condition, you need to be cognizant of the consequences.
-Everything in moderation, except smoking, which needs to be complete cessation!
+Everything in moderation, except smoking, which needs to be complete cessation (no mas)!

 Our bones grow weaker and become more prone to degradation as we age.

 However, there are some things we can do to prevent this from happening too early.
 As long as you exercise daily, eat plenty of vegetables, consume only moderate alcohol, and avoid smoking, you can enjoy the benefits of having healthy bones as you age.

 - What is Metabolic Age?

 - Chiropractor Perth – chiro Perth.
 Perth Chiro Centre.
 (2022, February 11). https://www.perthchirocentre.com.au/